aimeos/aimeos-docs/src/manual/service-decorators.md

 category.exclude (optional)
 : Comma separated list (without spaces) of catalog codes.
 If one product in the basket is in one of the configured categories, the service option is hidden from the user during the checkout.

+**Examples**:

-The service option is only shown if one product in the basket is from the "subscriptions" or "special" category or one of it's sub-categories:
+The "Category" service option is only shown, if at least one product in the basket belongs to either the "subscriptions" or "special" category or any of their sub-categories:

 ```
 category.include : subscriptions,special
 ```

-The service option is hidden if one product in the basket is from the "subscriptions" or "special" category or one of it's sub-categories:
+The service option is hidden, if at last one product in the basket belongs to either the "subscriptions" or "special" category or any of their sub-categories:

 ```
 category.exclude : subscriptions,special
 ```